Veterinary techs perform a hands-on job.

 St. Petersburg College offers both associate and bachelor’s degrees to those who want to become vet technicians.

-The Bachelor of Applied Science in Veterinary Technology is a four-year, 120-hour online program that gives students advanced training developing a wide range of vet tech skills.
+The Bachelor of Applied Science in Veterinary Technology is a four-year, 120-hour online program that gives students advanced training in developing a wide range of vet tech skills.

 There are also Advanced Clinical Applications and Veterinary Hospital Management sub-plan options available.